samandmac/PhyloBuild/README.md

    **[--tree_genomes, -e]** : Indicates user directory for genomes used to help build the tree.
 Default is set to working directory, in a file called Tree_Genomes.

    **[--mac, -m]** : This indicates whether the user has a mac or not (used for PHYML, check below to see steps for downloading PHYML on MAC).
 Default is "no".
+   **[--rename_genes, -g]** : This indicates whether the user has a file called "new_gene_names.txt" in their working directory to rename old gene names into new gene names on the plot.
+Default is set to "no".
+Should be a tab separated file, containing the old name, then the new name.

 # Steps in pipeline